International Travel Regulations and Considerations

 Restrictions on Location and Entities

 Travel to embargoed and sanctioned countries may be prohibited.
 Please reference OFAC’s Sanctions Program and Country Information Page for the most current list of countries and restrictions.
-Please consult with Cornell’s export control officer prior to arranging travel to the following countries:
+Please consult with Cornell’s Export Control and Compliance Officer prior to arranging travel to the following countries:

 - Crimea Region of the Ukraine